-Chrissy Teigen Flashes Nipple; Unscathed By Hit And Run Accident
+Chrissy Teigen Flashes Nipple, Unscathed By Hit And Run Accident

 — E!
 News (@enews) February 3, 2017

-The magazine’s editor MJ Day revealed that Chrissy Teigen was initially “hesitant” about wearing a bikini for the photo shoot and wanted to be photographed only in one-pieces.
+The magazine’s editor, MJ Day, revealed that Chrissy Teigen was initially “hesitant” about wearing a bikini for the photo shoot and wanted to be photographed only in one-pieces.
 But after the photo shoot, the model herself admitted that “the tinier the suit, the smaller and hotter you look.”

 [Featured Image by Christopher Polk/Getty Images]